dplochcoder/HollowKnight.MoreDoors/README.md

 ## Vanilla (Non-Rando)

-You can also play with MoreDoors without Randomizer 4, for a vanilla experience.
+You can also play with MoreDoors without using Randomizer (though the mod must remain installed), for a vanilla experience.
 All the keys are placed such that the base game is completable without any skips.

 To enable MoreDoors in non-rando, go to the MoreDoors Options menu in Mod options, and set "Enable in Vanilla" to "Yes".
+The setting takes effect when you start a new non-rando save; it cannot effect existing saves.